-Once you've found the perfect pair of dress shoes, you need to keep them looking their best.
-It’s a challenge to do this without the right shoe polishing tools or proper knowledge.
+Once you've found the perfect pair of dress shoes, you need to keep your shoes them looking their best.
+It’s a challenge to do this without the right shoe polishing tools or proper shoe care knowledge.

 Learning how to clean leather dress shoes is the best way to keep your footwear looking and feeling its best for an extended period, allowing you to get more life out of your formal shoes.